Skip to main content

 How common is breast cancer?

-Breast cancer is one of the most common types of cancer to affect women in the U.S. Approximately 300,000 women receive a diagnosis each year.
+Breast cancer is one of the most common types of cancer to affect patients in the U.S. Approximately 300,000 people receive a diagnosis each year.

 What do my breast cancer screening results mean?